Simple Guide for Buying Mutual Funds

 Choosing the Place to Buy Mutual Funds

-Although you can buy mutual funds through a discount broker, such as Charles Schwab or Scottrade, the best way to buy mutual funds is through a mutual fund company.
-But you don't want to start with just any mutual fund company; you'll want to do a bit of research to find a reputable firm that has a broad selection of low-cost, high-quality mutual funds.
+Although you can buy mutual funds through a discount broker, such as Charles Schwab, the best way to buy mutual funds is through a mutual fund company.
+But you don't want to start with just any mutual fund company.
+Before investing, you'll want to do a bit of research to find a reputable firm that has a broad selection of low-cost, high-quality mutual funds.

-Start your research with one of the best no-load mutual fund companies, such as Vanguard, Fidelity, and T. Rowe Price.
+- No-load funds: Start your research with one of the best no-load mutual fund companies, such as Vanguard, Fidelity, and T. Rowe Price.
 No-load mutual funds don't have sales charges, called loads, which can be as high as 5.75% of the purchase.
 Therefore, when buying no-load funds, you're buying shares without paying loads.
-Also, these mutual fund companies offer many different mutual funds with low expenses, which are measured by an expense ratio.
-For example, many of Vanguard's funds have expenses below 0.30%, which is $30 for every $10,000 invested, whereas average expenses for most mutual funds are above 1% or three times that of Vanguard's.
-When you can keep expenses low, and buy quality funds at the same time, your long-term returns are likely to be superior.

 Opening an Account to Buy Mutual Funds

-Opening an investment account is incredibly easy at most mutual fund companies.
+Opening an investment account is incredibly easy at most mutual fund companies and brokerage firms.
 The easiest way to open an account is online.
 Information required will include things you already know, such as your name, address, date of birth, and social security number.